Théo Bongonda

-Théo Bongonda Mbul'Ofeko Batomboat (born 20 November 1995) is a professional footballer who plays as a left winger for La Liga club Cádiz.
+Théo Bongonda Mbul'Ofeko Batombo (born 20 November 1995) is a professional footballer who plays as a winger for Russian club Spartak Moscow.
 Born in Belgium, he plays for the DR Congo national team.

 Club career

 Zulte Waregem

 Born in Charleroi, Bongonda began his career in JMG Academy in 2008, aged 13.
 In January 2013, he joined Belgian Pro League team SV Zulte Waregem, initially assigned to the youth setup.

 Bongonda made his professional debut on 25 September 2013, starting in a 2–1 away win against KFC VW Hamme, for the season's Belgian Cup.
 His league debut came on 15 December, coming on as a second half substitute in a 3–0 home win against Lierse SK.

 Bongonda scored his first professional goal on 15 January 2014, netting his side's first in a 2–3 away loss against Cercle Brugge KSV.
 On 20 April 2014, he scored his first league goal, netting the first in a 3–2 away loss against KSC Lokeren.